Regularization Matters in Policy Optimization: Policy and Value Network Regularization

 \section{Policy and Value Network Regularization}

 Our experiments so far only impose regularization on policy network.
 To investigate the relationship between policy and value network regularization, we compare four options: 1) no regularization, and regularizing 2) policy network, 3) value network, 4) policy and value networks.
 For 2) and 3) we tune the regularization strengths independently and then use the appropriate ones for 4) (more details in Appendix \ref{app:impl}).
 We evaluate all four algorithms on the six MuJoCo tasks and present the improvement percentage in Table \ref{tab:policy_value_improve_percentage}.
 Note that entropy regularization is not applicable to the value network.
-For detailed training curves, please refer to Appendix \ref{app:component_curve}.

 We observe that generally, only regularizing the policy network is the most often to improve almost all algorithms and regularizations.
 Regularizing the value network alone does not bring improvement as often as other options.
 Though regularizing both is better than regularizing value network alone, it is worse than only regularizing the policy network.
+For detailed training curves, refer to Appendix \ref{app:component_curve}.

+We also note that the policy optimization algorithms in our study have adopted multiple techniques to train the value function.
+For example, SAC uses the replay buffer and the clipped double-Q learning.
+A2C, TRPO, and PPO adopt multi-step roll-out, and the sum of discounted rewards is used as the value network objective.
+However, analyzing the individual effects of these techniques is not the main focus of our current work.
+We would like to leave the interaction between these techniques and value network regularization for future work.